A German Immigrant Girl Shares Her Adventure

 It gave me heart-felt pleasure to receive this letter, and its thought made me cheerful for days after.
 It was the first ray of light that had shone upon my darkened pathway for a long, long time, I felt very grateful for her kind interest in my welfare, yet I had no strong desire to return to Germany.
 Besides, I could not go for want of money.

-During the following winter, I strove to increase my number of pupils, but I found it very difficult to do this because teachers of music were so many.
-Yet I kept hoping that Providence would open some way by which I could earn something more than a scanty subsistence.
+During the following winter, I strove to increase my number of pupils, but I found it very difficult to do this because there were so many teachers of music.
+Yet I kept hoping that Providence would open some way for me to earn something more than a scanty subsistence.

 A few weeks after this, I observed one day in a newspaper from a distant city a notice that they wanted a governess in a particular family and that they would pay a good salary, etc.